dherbrich/docs-tap/authn-authz/integrating-identity.md

 # Setting up authentication for Tanzu Application Platform

-There are multiple ways to integrate Tanzu Application Platform with your identity provider depending on your Kubernetes deployment.
+There are multiple ways to set up authentication for your Tanzu Application Platform deployment.
+You can choose to manage authentication at the infrastructure level with your kubernetes provider, for example TKG, EKS, AKS or GKE.

-VMware recommends using the solutions provided by your Kubernetes deployment.

-When you have multiple identity management solutions to integrate, for example, if you're operating Tanzu Application Platform on multi-cloud, VMware recommends installing pinniped.
+When you have multiple identity management solutions to integrate, for example, if you’re operating Tanzu Application Platform on multi-cloud, VMware recommends installing pinniped.
 See our [guide to install pinniped](pinniped-install-guide.md).

 ## Tanzu Kubernetes Grid